To Kill a Mockingbird, Author Harper Lee

 In 1916, when Frances Lee gave birth to a daughter named Louise, it is believed that she suffered from post partum depression.
 As Frances Lee became more distant and melancholy, the physician in attendance, Dr. William Harper, worried over the health of both of his patients.
 When he diagnosed the infant with "failure to thrive," he made it his mission to bring the child back to good health.
 In gratitude for his care, Frances Lee promised to name one of her children after him.

-When Nelle was born in 1926, Frances Lee named her after her mother Ellen, choosing to spell the name backwards.
+When Nelle was born in 1926, Frances Lee named her after her mother Ellen, and chose to spell the name backwards.
 Harper became Nelle's middle name to honor the promise to Dr. William Harper.

 Nelle's sister, Louise, grew up to marry Herschel (Hank) Conner and they had two sons.
 She and Hank made their home in Eufaula, Alabama for 60 years.
 When her husband died of an aortic aneurysm in 2001, she moved to Florida to be near her children.
 She lived to be 93 and died October 13, 2009 in Gainesville, Florida.